somu15/somu15.github.io/Blogs/Small_Pf.md

 ---
 layout: page
-title: Efficient small failure probability computations with expensive FE models
+title: \small Efficient small failure probability computations with expensive FE models
 subtitle: with the application of machine learning
 ---